• Dollar Cost Averaging is the technique of systemically funding and investing savings based on a recurring timeframe.

 • This strategy is used to avoid complications with attempting to time market bottoms and tops.

-The recent market volatility has raised many questions with clients regarding whether or not they should be funding investment accounts at this time.
-This recent mindset is a brief glimpse into behavioral finance and how investors view risk at different points in time.
-There is much more hesitation during the volatile 2022 rather than the bubble-like rally we saw in 2020 and 2021.
-However, prices have fallen substantially this year technically, stocks and bonds could be viewed as “on-sale” or “cheap” compared to the price levels of the past couple of years.
+We believe there is much more hesitation during the volatile 2022 rather than the bubble-like rally we saw in 2020 and 2021.
+However, we have seen that prices have fallen substantially this year, so technically stocks and bonds could be viewed as “on sale” or “cheap” compared to the price levels the past couple of years.

 What are the Benefits of Dollar Cost Averaging?